-- Lab Manual: Hands on Astronomy Laboratory Manual (\$21.27) is available at Target Copy Center, at 1412 W. University Avenue.
+• Lab Manual: Hands on Astronomy Laboratory Manual is available at Target Copy Center at 1412 W. University Avenue.

 - Writing utensils and extra paper

 - Simple scientific calculator

 - Basic ruler (inches and centimeters)

-In addition, it may be useful to bring a flashlight (preferably with a red filter) to the night sessions at CTO.
-We strongly recommend bringing insect repellant to the night labs (there are lots of mosquitoes!).
+A flashlight (preferably with a red filter) may also be helpful for night sessions at the CTO.
+Additionally, we strongly recommend bringing insect repellent to the night labs (there are lots of mosquitoes!).

-There is no food or drink permitted in the laboratory, but you may have water in a spill-proof container.
-Cell phones must not be audible at any time during the session.
-Students should refrain from text messaging as well.
+Food or drinks are not allowed in the laboratory, but you may bring water in a spill-proof container.
+Cell phones must be off or muted for the duration of class.
+Students should also refrain from text-messaging.